spotlightpa/poor-richard/content/news/2023-02-15-SPLLUZVOTE.md

 Morgan said there isn’t any such manual, but residents shouldn’t be surprised that one doesn’t exist.
 Morgan likened the extra work of creating a manual to firemen shining the firetruck when there are fires going on, saying that there are more urgent things to be done in administering elections.

 His version of onboarding was his boss handing him a copy of the ballot for the upcoming election and saying, “Proof this.”
-Similarly, Morgan left little in the way of instructions for his successor, Michael Susek, the director who left when Gilbert-McBride was barely 30 days into her job as deputy.
+Similarly, Morgan left little in the way of instructions for his successor, Michael Susek, the director who left when Gilbert McBride was barely 30 days into her job as deputy.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/donate/"></div>